ReckoningHero/website2/README.md

 C:  Change copyright name and year.

-D:  Add seach engine on the homepage for end user to search case-sensative words exactly.
+D:  Add seach engine on the homepage for end user to search case-sensative words exactly